kannans89/graphql-learning/5.ApplicationComponents/ApplicationComponents.md

 ![alt_text](https://user-images.githubusercontent.com/9062443/44956455-5ebbad80-aee2-11e8-8c72-e6a2af824a87.jpg)

 The above diagram shows a client server architecture .
-The web server is build with nodejs and express framework  .
+The web server is built on NodeJs and Express framework  .
 A request is made to the Apollo GraphQL Server by a ReactJS application (built using Apollo Client library) or a  GraphiQL browser application.
 The query will be parsed and validated against a schema defined in the server.
 If the request schema passes the validation,then the associated resolver functions will be executed.
 The resolver will contain code to fetch data from an API or a database .